 Cooking corn in the husk steams the corn and makes it easy to peel - the steamed corn silks and husk slide right off of the corn.
 It is messy, though - the outer husk is blackened, and after peeling the corn your hands will look like you were drawing with charcoal.

-You can toss the ears straight on the grill, but I like to peel the outer layer of the husk and trim the silk from the top of the corn – both stick out, and tend to catch fire over direct heat.
+You can toss the ears straight on the grill grates, but I like to peel the outer layer of the husk and trim the silk from the top of the corn to keep the husks from burning.
+(Both the outer layer and the silk stick out, and tend to catch fire over direct heat.)

 Grilled in the husk corn.
 Summer eating at its finest.